-Exams: 150 points
+Exams: 60%

-Three exams will be given in class.
-Each exam will be worth 50 points.
-These exams are meant to assess your knowledge of and attention to the readings, in-class films and lectures, and class discussions.
-Questions will be multiple choice, true/false, and short answers that will primarily cover the readings assigned prior to the exam.
+Three exams will be given in class, totaling 60% of your final grade.
+These exams are meant to assess your knowledge of and attention to the readings, inclass films and lectures, and class discussions.
+Questions will primarily be multiple choice, but there may be true/false and short answers.
+Questions will primarily cover the readings assigned prior to the exam.
 Sometimes a question will refer to material covered earlier in the course, or issues discussed in class.
 If you have been to class, done the readings, and thought about the material, you should be in good shape for the exams.
 There will be no final exam.
-Make up exams will not be given, except in the case of extreme circumstances where the instructor has been notified beforehand (e.g. serious illness, injury, etc.).
-Proof of the extenuating circumstances will need to be given (e.g. a doctor's note).
+Make up exams will not be given, except in the case of extreme circumstances where the instructor has been notified beforehand (e.g., serious illness, injury, etc.).